RudgeLab/WebCM/Documentation/INSTALL.md

 	python ./manage.py runserver

 By default, this will start WebCM on `localhost:8000/`.
-This should **only** be used if you want to quickly launch WebCM for personal use.
+It is recommended that this is only used to launch WebCM for personal use.
 If you want to deploy WebCM (e.g. in a lab environment), follow the instructions in the [Deploying WebCM](#deploying-webcm) section.

 ## Setting up CellModeller
+CellModeller is an optional dependency.
+If you only want to view existing simulations and not run new ones, then you don't need to install it.

 ### Installing PyOpenCL